Creative Fragrance Director

 Are you highly creative yet super-organised, both scientific and artistic, diplomatic, great at interpreting data and passionate about fragrance?
 If so, there is a little-known role, crucial within the fragrance industry, that could be perfect for you.

 Fragrance evaluators and, within Givaudan, Creative Fragrance Directors (CFDs – the highest level of evaluator) are ‘the glue that holds everything together’, according to Yvonne, who manages CFDs at Givaudan.
-From the early days of perfumery in the 17th century through to the 1970s, most perfumers worked alone: choosing the raw materials, creating and finetuning the fragrances, noting the formulations, organising their fragrance library.
+From the early days of perfumery in the 17th century through to the 1970s, most perfumers worked alone: choosing the raw materials, creating and fine-tuning the fragrances, noting the formulations, organising their fragrance library.

 With ever-increasing variety, consumer demand and rapid change of trends in the fragrance industry, the professional role of ‘evaluation’ was introduced in the late 1970s, supporting perfumers in their creative processes.
 Yet, 40 years on, it is still an underrated and little-known area of the business.
 As part of Givaudan’s 250 Odyssey, we examine the vital role of Creative Fragrance Director.